pjagielski/pjagielski.github.com/_posts/java/2014-02-24-microservices-jvm-clojure.md

 * Lighttable is great!
 I'm really impressed with the fast feedback loop by just ctrl+entering the expressions.
 * Also, live reloading with `ring server` works fine.
 Just change the change code and see the changes immediately.
 Rapid!
 * Unlike other recently popular languages, Clojure has no killer-framework.
 Rails, Play/Akka, Grails/Gradle - all of these are key parts of Ruby, Scala and Groovy ecosystems.
 What about Clojure?
 A collection of small (micro?) libraries doing one thing well and working great together - just like Unix commands.
 * It may be true that Clojure is not good for large projects.
-With all the complex contructs (meta or ) and no control of the visibility, it could be hard to maintain large codebase.
+With all the parenthesis and complex contructs (meta, cloruje.async) it could be hard to maintain large codebase.
 But it's not a first-class problem in a micro-services world..

 ## Resources ##
 * [Talk by Fred George](https://www.youtube.com/watch?v=2rKEveL55TY)